All About Food Servers

 - Hospital Tray Service Worker

-In 2016, there was an estimated number of 263,800 jobs in the United States for Food Server.
+There were about 263,800 jobs for Food Server in 2016 (in the United States).
 New jobs are being produced at a rate of 10.2% which is above the national average.
 The Bureau of Labor Statistics predicts 26,900 new jobs for Food Server by 2026.
 The BLS estimates 43,100 yearly job openings in this field.

 The states with the most job growth for Food Server are Utah, Arizona, and Idaho.
 Watch out if you plan on working in Wyoming, District of Columbia, or Connecticut.
 These states have the worst job growth for this type of profession.